ppy/osu-wiki/news/2018/2018-04-26-twc-quarters-recap.md

 ### Quarterfinals Mappool

 In the Quarterfinals we saw every map get played atleast twice except for the tiebreaker and [U-F SEQUENCER - EupHolic](https://osu.ppy.sh/beatmapsets/763005#taiko/1604103) (FreeMod) which didn't get picked at all.
 This map was also the most targeted ban along with [CHON - Perfect Pillow](https://osu.ppy.sh/beatmapsets/741465/#taiko/1564247) (Hidden).
-Some thoughts from one of the map selectors, [mangomizer](https://osu.ppy.sh/users/1893718), regarding the Quarterfinals mappool:
+Some thoughts from one of the map selectors, ::mangomizer::{ user-id=1893718 }, regarding the Quarterfinals mappool:

 *"We were pleasantly surprised by the spread of picks - it seems that the players coped well with most of the niches we set for this stage.
 I didn't expect Jikininki (the longest map) to be the most popular pick (6/8 matches), nor did I expect Eupholic to not be picked at all.*